 Heroin consumption occurs in a number of ways.
 For example, injecting heroin is the most common, especially among chronic users.
 Unfortunately, injecting heroin into the skin can lead to several unpleasant, worrying side effects.

 For example, inflammation often occurs around injection sites.
 They might get red and itchy and, thus, become open wounds at risk for infection.
 These can become severe, turning into serious abscesses.

 Heroin can also cause itching under the skin.
 Some users report feelings of bugs under the skin.
 They will try to relieve the itching, but doing so breaks open the skin and spreads infection even more.

-3. Overdose Risks
+4. Overdose Risks

-Permanently Escape the Effects of Heroin at SARC
+Find Help for the Effects of Heroin

 At San Antonio Recovery Center, clients can begin working toward total recovery.
 Overall, addiction experts create comprehensive programs to stop addiction once and for all.
 Some of the many treatment methods and strategies our clients benefit from include: